 Like many commodity currencies, the Australian dollar can be highly volatile.
 That’s why it’s popular with traders and why it’s important to consider hedging risks when evaluating AUD/USD forecasts.

-If you’re ready to make an overseas money transfer, you should know that many big banks charge big margins on foreign exchange transactions, often up to 5%.
-We’ll help you get your money where it needs to be--often at a fraction of the cost of using your bank.
 To find out how thousands of people around the world trust OFX to complete their international money transfers, register with OFX and lock in a great rate.

 For a more general discussion about exchange rate forecasting and macroeconomic factors to consider, read our article: Exchange rate forecasting: Strategies for success.